orangeng/orangeng.github.io/papers.md

 The papers that I have {read, want to read}.
 The original idea was to write my thoughts for the papers I have read.
 However, \[ d(no of papers to read)/dt \>\> d(no of papers read)/dt \].
 Hence, this list is more of an index of things that I hope to get to in this lifetime.

-Not a list of the most cutting-edge technologies, since OSes are old and many papers here are classics in the topics they discuss.
+Not a list of the most cutting-edge technologies, since system topics are usually old and many papers here are classics in the topics they discuss.

 ### TOREAD